 At Mount Sinai’s Brookdale Department of Geriatrics and Palliative Medicine, we are dedicated to improving the quality of life for older adults, persons with serious illness, and their loved ones.
 Our groundbreaking work has gained national recognition.
-The Mount Sinai Hospital is ranked No. 1 in Geriatrics in the nation for the fourth year in a row by U.S. News & World Report® for 2023-24, and we are nationally recognized as pioneers in palliative care.
+The Mount Sinai Hospital is ranked No. 1 in Geriatrics in the nation for the fifth year in a row by U.S. News & World Report® for 2024-25, and we are nationally recognized as pioneers in palliative care.
 Under the leadership of R. Sean Morrison, MD, the Brookdale Department’s Ellen and Howard C. Katz Chair, our expert specialists provide clinical services and programs that encourage healthy aging, treat patients with serious illnesses, and provide support and education for family members and caregivers.

 In addition to traditional medical treatments, we offer holistic and integrative health therapies to help strengthen patients' minds and bodies.
 We are also building sustainable models for practice, business, education, and research that can be used around the world to care for our aging population.